What are some problems blockchain technology solves?

 - The transaction must then be verified.

-- The transaction is stored in a block.
+- The transaction will go into storage inside a block.
 The dollar amount, your digital signature, and the site’s digital signature (let’s say for example your transaction was made on Amazon) are all stored in this block.

 - The block is given a hash (a code whose function is to map data of various sizes), at which time the block is then added to the blockchain.